 A week in Jordan allows you to see all of the country’s best sights in a reasonable amount of time; it works for international travelers who may only have five days of PTO plus travel time to consider.
 During 7 days in Jordan, you’ll gaze in awe at Petra, admire the natural beauty of Wadi Rum, float in the Dead Sea – and much more.

 My first trip to Jordan in 2016 was actually nine days, and honestly, it was a bit longer than I would have liked.
 In particular, I spent time in Dana Biosphere Reserve and Aqaba; both of these areas are great if you have more time, but worth saving for a someday second trip if you don’t.
+My second trip in 2022 was seven days – the perfect amount of time.

 If the idea of planning a seven-day Jordan itinerary sounds a bit daunting, don’t worry.
 I’ve got you covered: below you’ll discover an easy itinerary for seven days in Jordan that you can follow along to plan your own self-drive trip or hire a driver-guide to make things easier.
 No matter how you make it happen, you’re sure to come home with unforgettable memories of this unique place and all of the beauty Jordan has to offer.